ruralocity/odf_recreation/README.md

 - Create setup script and instructions to make it easier for others to collaborate on this project
 - Replace filtering UI with client-side code instead of server-rendered
+- Improve usage of amenities data.
+Possibilities include:
+  - Normalize data; this may be a manual process to correct typos, etc.
+  - List each opportunity's amenities as a list instead of semicolon-delimited
+  - Add filtering by amenity

 [odf-data-source]: https://data.oregon.gov/Recreation/ODF-Recreational-Opportunities/ufw2-6prx